Photo: Andrew Parsons/REX/Shutterstock

 In many ways, it’s safe to say that Queen Elizabeth is not like us common folks.
 Not only does she own a lot of swans and dolphins (seriously!), nearly 50 places around the world are named after her, too.
+(Check out more things you probably didn’t know about the Queen.)
 However, Her Majesty does have one quality that we can all relate to: She enjoys Christmas just as much as we do.
-She loves it so much, in fact, that she participates in every single one of these 10 royal family holiday traditions you’ll want to steal for yourself.
+She loves it so much, in fact, that she participates in every single one of these royal family holiday traditions.

 The Queen’s holiday season isn’t exclusively reserved for her family, though.
 In addition to her annual Christmas speech that’s broadcast throughout the world, she also makes time to celebrate with her royal staff members.